-Google Webmaster tool (GWT) is the best free SEO tool you can get for your blog.
-For any level of Blogger, GWT will let you take care of your complete site health and helps you to implement various optimization technique for your Blog.
-We have covered few of these in the past, and if you are starting late here are some of the articles you can refer to:
+Google Webmaster Tool (GWT) is the best free SEO tool you can get for your blog.
+For any level of blogger, GWT will allow you to address the complete health of your site, and will help you to implement various optimization techniques for your blog.
+We have covered few of these in the past, but in case you are just getting started, here are some articles to bring you up to speed,:

-Few days back Google added a beautiful chart which shows the site crawl errors rate and what causes those error in webmaster tool.
-This indeed a very useful tool and here I’m going to quickly show you what all your can determine from these errors and possible solutions to fix all these site crawl errors warning in Google Webmaster tool.
+A few days back Google added a beautiful chart in their Webmaster Tool showing the site crawl errors rate and what causes those errors.
+This is indeed a very useful tool, and I am going to quickly show you what you can determine from these errors, and possible solutions to repair the site crawl error warnings using Google Webmaster Tool.

-Login to your GWT account and under your site dashboard, click on Health > Crawl errors.
-This page will show a graph showing list of errors and what caused that errors.
-Since I’m not facing any such crawling issues, I’m using the image from official Blog post with various crawl errors will look something like this:
+Login to your GWT account, and under your site dashboard, click on Health > Crawl errors.
+This page will display a graph showing a list of errors and what caused those errors.
+Since my blog is not facing such crawling issues, I’m using the image from the official blog post.
+So the detection of various crawl errors will look something like this:

-At the time of writing, Google Webmaster tool shows three types of errors:
+At the time of the writing of this post, Google Webmaster Tool shows three types of errors:

 - DNS errors

-On the same page, you will see list of links which are affected and if you solved the issues, you can select individual links and mark them as fixed.
+On the page showing you the detected errors, you will see a list of links that are affected.
+Once you have solved the issues, you can select individual links and mark them as fixed.

-Few days back I moved ShoutMeLoud from Hostgator to Knownhost VPS, and I could see my DNS errors increasing, finally one day I received this Email from GWT:
+A few days ago I moved ShoutMeLoud from Hostgator to Knownhost VPS, and I could see my DNS errors increasing.
+Ultimately I received this email from GWT:

 “Over the last 24 hours, Googlebot encountered 66 errors while attempting to retrieve DNS information for your site.
 The overall error rate for DNS queries for your site is 1.5%.
 You can see more details about these errors in Webmaster Tools.”

-This issue is mostly due to your server configuration, where Google bots can’t crawl your site or your site timeouts before loading the page.
-Which usually happens when a page take too much time to load or your server resource is exhausted.
-One easy way to fix this issue is controlling the crawl rate of bots.
-Unlikely, GWT doesn’t offer your pretty graph like Bing Webmaster tools to control the crawl timing, so you can use Webmaster Parameter tool and Robots.txt to control the crawling.
+This issue is generally related to your server configuration, where Google bots can’t crawl your site, or your site times-out before loading the page.
+This usually happens when a page requires too much time to load, or your server’s resources are exhausted.
+One easy way to fix this issue is to control the crawl rate of bots.
+GWT doesn’t offer you a pretty graph like Bing Webmaster Tools to control the crawl timing, so you can use the Webmaster Parameter Tool and Robots.txt to control the crawling.

-Make sure your server is not underpowered and if it is, get a hosting with more resources.
-If you are using self configured VPS or dedicated hosting, make sure your firewall and security settings is not blocking access to search engine bots.
-You can read more about this on official page here.
-If you are not using any caching mechanism, I would recommend to use any of these WordPress cache plugins, which will help fixing Server connectivity errors to a great level.
+Make sure your server is not underpowered.
+If it is, move to a hosting service with more resources.
+If you are using self-configured VPS or dedicated hosting, make sure your firewall and security settings are not blocking access to search engine bots.
+You can read more about this on the official page here.
+If you are not using a caching mechanism of some sort, I would recommend using any of these WordPress cache plugins, which will help you to deal with server connectivity errors.

-This is most common errors and happens because of mis-configured robots.txt file.
-Just keep one thing in mind, Robots.txt is used to stop crawling of bots to certain area of your site which you don’t want them to index.
-Usually your wp-admin folder and parameters, if you are using it.
-I recommend not to stop crawling of your tags and categories pages using Robots.txt, as crawling and indexing are two different thing.
-We have already discussed a lot about this in past, and you can refer to following articles to get a complete idea of it.
+This is a common error that occurs because of misconfigured robots.txt files.
+Bear in mind that robots.txt is used to stop the crawling of bots to certain areas of your site which you don’t want them to index, usually your wp-admin folder and its parameters, if you are using it.
+I recommend not to stop the crawling of your tags and categories pages using robots.txt, as crawling and indexing are two different things.
+We have already written a lot about this in the past, and you can refer to the following articles for further information on this concept.

-Always remember some of these errors which you will be seeing are temporarily.
-For example, server connectivity errors could have happened because of server load and may not be permanent.
-But if you see the errors consistently or getting Email from GWT regarding crawling issues, you should start working on it and fix the cause for the problem.
+Always remember that some of the errors you will be seeing are temporary.
+For example, server connectivity errors can happen because of server load, and thus may not be permanent.
+But if you see errors consistently, or if you’re getting email from GWT regarding crawling issues, you should start working on repairing the issues you are seeing.